Sujata is fairly new in the fitness world but has become passionate about it now. She now promotes health and fitness in her circle actively

-In this journey of 9 months in the gym, I have seen progress, greatly.
+In this journey of nine months in the gym, I have seen progress, greatly.
 I remember the first day in the gym.
-It was 15th of November 2020.
+It was 15th of November, 2020.
 The first day, I was super nervous even though I had a friend for support.
 I was not sure if I could do any exercise or if I would be able to lift any weight at all.
-I was not even sure if I would continue it till 3 months.
+I was not even sure if I would continue it until three months in.
 But as I slowly progressed, I was able to do almost all the exercises I was asked by my trainer to do.
 That was the first level of progress, where I could at least complete all the exercises I was supposed to in the given time slot.

 8. Injuries Are Not Always a Setback

 Lifting light weights won’t injure us.
 Doing basic walks won’t hurt us.
 Dropping a 2.5 kg dumbbell won’t break our bones.
 It is only when we level up, we actually get hurt.
 Dropping a 25kg plate on the feet is painful.
 Twisting the back while deadlifting 82kg is painful.
 Doing circuit training is what makes us breathless.